 To receive alerts (push notifications) whenever ARSL tweets or retweets something, navigate to the profile screen for ARSL.
 Tap the settings button, select “turn on notifications.”
 You can turn off alerts by following the same instruction, and selecting “Turn off notifications”.

-While it may be difficult to carve out time for professional development activities, conference organizers work all year to insure that your conference experience will exceed your expectations and make it worth your effort to attend.
+While it may be difficult to carve out time for professional development activities, conference organizers work all year to ensure that your conference experience will exceed your expectations and make it worth your effort to attend.
 ARSL is a completely volunteer led organization, and that dedication shows in the hundreds of volunteer hours devoted towards creating a total immersion learning environment.
 Many sessions are offered throughout the day in order to provide something for everyone.
 The conference also moves locations each year in order to open access to library workers nationwide.
-Checkout where our upcoming conferences will be.
-We believe that once you attend, you will be back because dollar for dollar, the conference is a great investment.
-Unlike many other conferences all speaker events and most meals are covered in the conference registration.
+Check out where our upcoming conferences will be.
+We believe that once you attend, you will be back because, dollar for dollar, the conference is a great investment.
+Unlike many other conferences, all speaker events and most meals are covered in the conference registration.

 First-time attendees can apply for the ARSL scholarships.
 Several other states offer conference scholarships or other professional development money and we encourage you to check your state library resources for more information.